qifeng418/KnowledgeBase/Java/Servlet.md

 | Each servlet has got its own ServletConfig object | ServletContext object is only one and used by different servlets of the application |
 | Use ServletConfig when only one servlet needs information shared by it | Use ServletContext when whole application needs information shared by it |

-### Q: Difference between GenericServlet and HTTPServlet?
-1) GenericServlet is an abstract class which implements Servlet interface while HTTPServlet abstract class extends the GenericServlet class.
-In short: GenericServlet class is a parent class for HTTPServlet.
-2) GenericServlet does not support any protocol.
-HTTPSeervlet support HTTP and HTTPS protocol.
-3) GenericServlet cannot handle cookies and session while HTTPServlet can handle them.

 Q 12.
 Difference between forward() and sendRedirect()?
 1) In forward() the same request is forwarded to the another resource.
 In sendRedirect() new request is send to the redirected resource.